GabeRundlett/desktop-shadertoy/README.md

 ## Features
 Desktop Shadertoy is absolutely a work in progress but it already supports multi-pass shaders such as [this](https://www.shadertoy.com/view/msG3zG) or [this](https://www.shadertoy.com/view/stVfWc).

+New in version 0.4, you can modify the shader code and select inputs from the desktop UI!

 <img src="res/fetch.png" />

 New in version 0.3.0, you can fetch the contents of shaders that use the "Public + API" setting through the download bar that comes up if you press the download button next to the fullscreen button.
 You can do so by providing either the URL or just the ID, which in this example is [Xds3zN](https://www.shadertoy.com/view/Xds3zN)